 Under its terms of reference, the AC's scope of duties and responsibilities is as follows:

-- it reviews the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the Company and any announcements relating to the Company's financial performance;
+- review the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the Company and any announcements relating to the Company's financial performance;

-- it reviews the scope and results of the external audit, and independence and objectivity of the external auditors;
+- review the scope and results of the external audit, and the adequacy, effectiveness and independence of the external auditors;

-- it makes recommendations to the Board on the proposals to the shareholders on the appointment, reappointment and removal of the external auditors, and approving the remuneration of the external auditors;
+- make recommendations to the Board on the proposals to the shareholders on the appointment, reappointment and removal of the external auditors, and the remuneration and terms of engagement of the external auditors.

-In its review of the financial statements of the Group and the Company for FY 2016, the AC had discussed with Management the accounting principles that were applied and their judgement of items that could affect the integrity of the financial statements and also considered the clarity of key disclosures in the financial statements.
-The AC reviewed, amongst other matters, the following key audit matters as reported by the external auditors for the financial year ended 31 December 2016.
+In its review of the financial statements of the Group and the Company for FY 2020, the AC had discussed with Management the accounting principles that were applied and their judgement of items that could affect the integrity of the financial statements.
+The AC also considered the clarity of key disclosures in the financial statements.
+The AC reviewed, amongst other matters, the following key audit matters as reported by the external auditors for FY 2020.

 The Company confirms that it complies with Rules 712, 715 and 716 of the Listing Manual.

 The Company has an Internal Audit Department (CL IA).
 CL IA is independent of the activities it audits.
 The primary reporting line of CL IA is to the AC, which also decides on the appointment, termination and remuneration of the head of CL IA.
 CL IA has unfettered access to the Group's documents, records, properties and employees, including access to the AC, and has appropriate standing within the Company.